CodingLawyersClub/todo-instructions/README.md

 2. Go to your backend To-Do app.
 It should look something like "Your_Last_Name-todo-backend".
 3. Go to the "Resources" tab.
 4. There should be a search field under "Add-ons."
 Search for "mLab MongoDB" and select it
 5. A modal will pop up for the sandbox plan.
-Don't touch anything.
-Just click "Provision"
+Leave it as is and click "Provision"

 That's it.
 Your database is configured.